 ElasticLens

-Every index is a real Eloquent model you can query, inspect, and control directly.
+Every index is a real Eloquent model you own.
 You define the field mappings.
 You define the Elasticsearch schema.
 You see exactly what’s indexed and how.
-No magic, no guessing, no driver abstractions between you and your data.
+No magic, no guessing, no driver abstraction sitting between you and your data.

 The Query Boundary

 Section titled “The Query Boundary”viaIndex() is the gateway.
-Everything you chain after it is running against Elasticsearch’s full query builder.
+Everything after it runs against the full Elasticsearch query builder.
 Results come back as your Laravel models.

 Embed Relationships Into Your Index

-Section titled “Embed Relationships Into Your Index”This is where it gets interesting.
-Flatten your relational data into Elasticsearch and search across it as nested objects.
+Section titled “Embed Relationships Into Your Index”Here’s the magic.
+Flatten your relational data into Elasticsearch and search across everything with dot notation.

 Define what gets embedded in your index model: